anarchivist/nyac-2014-presentation/presentation.md

 # How is this possible? {.takahashi}

 <div role="note" class="note">
-Now, you may wonder how this is possible, because those 5.8 million items had to come from somewhere.
+Now, you may wonder how this is possible, because those seven million items had to come from somewhere.
-In addition, DPLA has a small staff - currently, we're seven full time employees and one intern.
+In addition, DPLA has a small staff - currently, we're eight full time employees and one intern.
 There's no special magic here - just lots and lots of collaboration.
 </div>